Alogliptin and Pioglitazone

 - A skin reaction called bullous pemphigoid has happened with drugs like this one.
 Sometimes, people have had to go to the hospital.
 Call your doctor right away if you have blisters or if your skin starts to break down.

 - There is a chance of pregnancy in women of childbearing age who have not been ovulating.
-If you want to avoid pregnancy, use birth control that you can trust while taking alogliptin and pioglitazone.
+If you want to avoid pregnancy, use birth control while taking alogliptin and pioglitazone.

 How is this medicine (Alogliptin and Pioglitazone) best taken?